ohcnetwork/care_fe/README.md

 [![CircleCI](https://circleci.com/gh/coronasafe/care_fe.svg?style=svg)](https://circleci.com/gh/coronasafe/care_fe)
 [![Maintainability](https://api.codeclimate.com/v1/badges/f1438f693aa459805301/maintainability)](https://codeclimate.com/github/coronasafe/care_fe/maintainability)

-Auto deployed to https://care.coronasafe.in for `develop` branch.
-All pull requests has preview builds powered by [Netlify](https://netlify.com).

-## Let's contribute?
+## Getting started

-- Comment on the issue if you are willing to take it up, and link the pull request with the issue.
+- 💬 Comment on the issue if you are willing to take it up, and link the pull request with the issue.
-- Tag `@coronasafe/code-reviewers` for faster resolution.
+- 🏷️ Tag `@coronasafe/code-reviewers` for faster resolution.
-- Attach screenshots in the pull requests shwoing the changes made in the UI.
+- 📸 Attach screenshots in the pull requests shwoing the changes made in the UI.

-### Getting started

 #### Install the required dependencies
 ```sh
 npm install --legacy-peer-deps
 ```

-#### Run the app in development mode
+#### 🏃 Run the app in development mode
 ```sh
 npm run start
 ```
-Once the development server has started, open [http://localhost:4000](http://localhost:4000) in your browser.<br />
-The page will be automatically reloaded when you make edits and save<br />
-You will also see any lint errors in the console.<br />
+Once the development server has started, open [localhost:4000](http://localhost:4000) in your browser.
+The page will be automatically reloaded when you make edits and save.
+You will also see any lint errors in the console.

-#### Staging API Credentials
+#### 🔑 Staging API Credentials

 Authenticate to staging API with any of the following credentials